 What Type of Clay Bar Should I Use for a Ceramic-Coated Car?

 Opt for a fine-grade clay bar specifically designed for use on ceramic coatings.
 This minimizes the risk of scratches and enhances the effectiveness of the claying process.
-(See Also: Can You Sandblast Chrome Wheels?
-A Guide to Wheel Restoration)
+(See Also: Professional Car Interior Detailing: A Comprehensive Guide to Achieving Pro Results at Home)

 Can I Clay Bar a Ceramic-Coated Car in Direct Sunlight?